Dark Stars and Gravitational Waves: Topical Review: Dark and hybrid stars

 \subsection{Hybrid stars}

-Due to the mixture of baryonic matter and dark matter in the Universe, it is reasonable to speculate the existence of hybrid stars made of both.
-Since dark matter almost does not interact with the baryonic ones, and we have little idea of the nature of dark matter, it is hard to pin down the internal structure of the hybrid stars.
+Due to the mixture of baryonic matter and DM in the Universe, it is reasonable to speculate the existence of hybrid stars made of both.
+Since DM almost does not interact with the baryonic ones, and we have little idea of the nature of DM, it is hard to pin down the internal structure of the hybrid stars.
 By simply classifying the geometric setup, we can have three types of hybrid stars \cite{Zhang:2020pfh, Zhang:2020dfi}.
-The first type (called Scenario I) is to have a neutron core covered by a dark matter shell, and the second type (called Scenario II) is to have a dark matter core covered by a neutron shell.
-Admittedly, we do not have a mechanism to form a robust domain wall between the core and the shell, such as the one usually adopted by the mechanism of spontaneous symmetry breaking; we simply assume some unknown mechanism may support such kinds of hybrid stars.
-Therefore, a more natural type (called Scenario III) is to have mixed baryonic and dark matter in the inner core but with one of them left in the outer shell.
-Due to the different inner structures, these hybrid stars should have different mass-radius relations and tidal deformability, which can distinguish among themselves and from the pure neutron and dark stars.
+The first type (called Scenario I) is to have a neutron core covered by a DM shell, and the second type (called Scenario II) is to have a DM core covered by a neutron shell.
+Admittedly, we do not have a mechanism to form a robust domain wall between the core and the shell, such as the one usually adopted by the mechanism of spontaneous symmetry breaking; we assume some unknown mechanism may support such kinds of hybrid stars.
+Therefore, a more natural type (called Scenario III) is to have mixed baryonic and DM in the inner core but with one of them left in the outer shell.
+Due to the different inner structures, these hybrid stars should have different mass-radius relations and tidal deformability, which can be distinguished among themselves and from the pure neutron and DS.
 Of course, this will add up the variety of compact stars and cause more difficulty when identifying the sources of the gravitational events.
-In \cite{Zhang:2020pfh, Zhang:2020dfi}, all three scenarios have been studied and adopted to fit some gravitational wave events.
+In \cite{Zhang:2020pfh, Zhang:2020dfi}, all three scenarios have been studied and adopted to fit some GW events.
 Below, we will review some essential ingredients of hybrid stars in \cite{Zhang:2020pfh, Zhang:2020dfi}.